afrozsahar04/FPGA-based-RISC-V-Processor-for-wearable-AI-Applications/README.md

 # RISC-V Processor Implementation

 This repository contains a complete RISC-V processor designed and implemented in Verilog on FPGA.
+The project began with designing a single-cycle RISC-V processor from scratch, implementing the full RV32I instruction set and verifying its functionality in simulation.
+While the single-cycle design worked correctly in simulation, attempts to implement it on FPGA revealed limitations due to timing constraints, non-synchronous memory access, and high resource utilization, making it non-synthesizable in its initial form.
+To overcome these issues, the processor was redesigned with a pipelined architecture, improving performance and meeting FPGA timing requirements.
+Instruction memory was implemented using BRAM for efficient, synchronous reads and writes.
+To demonstrate the processor’s capability, an ML-based heart-rate anomaly detector application was developed using a linear regression model and successfully test-run on the RISC-V core.
+The design includes timing diagrams and BRAM implementation details for reference.

 ## Folder Structure